bytecodealliance/wasmtime/README.rst

 goals:

 No undefined behavior
-    Cretonne does not have a nasal demons clause, and it won't generate code with unexpected behavior if invariants are broken.
+    Cretonne does not have a `nasal demons clause <http://www.catb.org/jargon/html/N/nasal-demons.html>`_, and it won't generate code with unexpected behavior if invariants are broken.
 Portable semantics
     As far as possible, Cretonne's input language has well-defined semantics